 If you need planning permission, we encourage and welcome the opportunity to provide you with advice before you formally submit your planning application.

-As of Monday 16 September 2019, there are three types of pre-application advice available:-
+There are three types of pre-application advice available:

-- Local Small Scale Pre-applications - for 1 - 3 houses and other types of local development
+- Local Small Scale Pre-applications - 3 or fewer houses and other types of local development

-- Local Medium Scale Pre-applications - medium-scale developments e.g. housing developments between 4 to 49 units, commercial development and other types of develoment
+- Local Medium Scale Pre-applications - medium-scale developments.
+For example; housing developments between 4 and 49 units, commercial development and other types of development

-- Major Pre-application Advice – see our Definition of a major development for the full list. e.g. 50 or more houses, the total area of the site is 2 hectares or more.
+- Major Pre-application Advice – see our Definition of a major development for the full list.
+For example; 50 or more houses, the total area of the site is 2 hectares or more

 We also offer pre-application advice for Listed Buildings and for those proposed changes that will require planning permission.

 There is a fee for these value-added services.
 Check our main fees page on how much you need to pay.
 A full definition of categories can be found on each pre-application page.
 A stand alone tool is available from ePlanning.scot to assist you in estimating the cost of your planning application

 What is Pre-application Advice?